How do you make a gritty, well-draining cactus mix for cheap?

 I mix my materials together in different ways depending on the plant I’m potting.
-A chunky cactus gets fewer wood chips in its mix and more aquarium gravel than a thin-leaved succulent, for example.
+A chunky cactus potting gets fewer wood chips in its mix and more aquarium gravel than a thin-leaved succulent, for example.

 I’ve also had another gardener suggest leaving wood chips out completely, as they’re an organic material.
 Although my plants are happy with this mixture, you can do what makes sense to you.

 Part of the fun is that there are so many ways to make gritty mix.
 And, if you’re feeling like it’s too much work to hunt down materials, you can even buy a premade bag of a brand like Bonsai Jack.
 Just be warned that the premixed stuff is generally more expensive.

 Step Three: Pot like Normal

 Yes, you’re already done!

-Once your mix is complete, you can pot your plants up just like you normally would.
-The only change that may take time to get used to is that you can’t pack down the soil as tightly.
+Once your mix is complete, you can pot your cactus plants up just like you normally would.
+The only change that may take time to get used to is that you can’t pack down the garden soil mix as tightly.
 Your plants might wobble a bit until their roots are established in their new home.